 If a patient wishes to undergo both breast procedures it is cheaper for them to combine the two and only undergo one surgery so that there is only one cost for facilities and anesthesia.
 Many patients also prefer to have one recovery period rather than two as it means they will have less time off work.

-Some insurance providers will help to cover the cost of a reduction procedure, or will even fund the entire surgery.
-Breast reduction procedures can be undertaken to address a patient’s aesthetic concerns as they feel insecure over their breast size or want their breasts to be in better proportion to the rest of their figure.
+Patients may decide to get breast reduction to address their aesthetic concerns as they feel insecure over their breast size or want their breasts to be in better proportion to the rest of their figure.
 In these cases, insurance providers are very unlikely to help fund the procedure as it is the patient’s choice to undergo the procedure.

 Breast Reduction Payment Plan